PtFEM/NumericalMethodsforEngineers.jl/README.md

 These are the programs as described in "Numerical Methods for Engineers" by I M Smith and D V Griffiths.

-Currently only being tested on Julia v0.4.3 and occasionally on v0.5-pre.
+Currently only being tested on Julia v0.4.5 and occasionally on v0.5-pre.

+The intention is to have all functions translated from Fortran to Julia more or less directly ( to make it easier to follow the book) and have pure Julia versions.